bbernhar/webnn-native/build_script/README.md

   - "dml"
   - "onednn"
   - "xnnpack"
+- chromium-extra: Extra args to build chromium, used in `bot_config_chromium*.json`.

 Seetings in **"logging"**: Specifies directory for storing output packages on a dedicated server.
 - level: Logging level.
 Default "info".
 Values: